Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: An example

 \section{An example}

 In this section, we consider hyperplane pencils on quadrics.
 Geometrically, these are the simplest nontrivial Lefschetz pencils; from our perspective, they are not quite straightforward, since the resulting Floer-theoretic structures fall into the framework of graded noncommutative pencils (Construction \ref{th:2}).
 Those two aspects make this a particularly appealing case for exploring what information (in an algebraic as well as geometric sense) is carried by our constructions.
 Because of the need to call on various computational techniques, this section is less self-contained than the rest of the paper.
+To make the algebraic computations simpler, we work with $\bQ$-coefficients (instead of our usual $\bZ$).